The Blue House. As soon as I saw it I knew we were going to love it, if not for the name alone.

 “Mummy, can we go back to The Blue House, now please?”
 Kalyra would ask.

-She wasn’t interested in the Hazard peaks rising out from the pink granite rocks in Freycinet National Park.
+She wasn’t interested in the Hazard peaks rising out from the pink granite rocks in Freycinet National Park (one of the best national parks in Australia)

 She just wanted to return to the Blue House where she could leap about in pirouettes on the deck, or play games with her sister in their gigantic room on the lower level of the house – their own private level.